bryanwweber/orbital-mechanics-notes/constants-of-orbital-motion/angular-momentum-is-conserved.md

 where $\vector{h}$ is the specific angular momentum.
 Note that the angular momentum is a vector.
 As such, it has both a magnitude and a direction.
 When we say that the angular momentum is constant, this requires _both_ the magnitude _and_ direction to remain constant.

 The relative position and velocity vectors lie in the same plane, because any two lines form a plane.
-Because it is defined by a cross product, the specific angular momentum is perpendicular to both $\vector{r}$ and $\dot{\vector{r}}$, as shown in {numref}`fig:orbital-angular-momentum`.
+Because it is defined by a cross product, the specific angular momentum is perpendicular to both $\vector{r}$ and $\dot{\vector{r}}$, as shown in @fig:orbital-angular-momentum.

 :::{figure} ../images/orbital-angular-momentum.svg
 :name: fig:orbital-angular-momentum